meta-llama/llama-recipes/getting-started/finetuning/README.md

 * [single-GPU setup](./singlegpu_finetuning.md)
 * [multi-GPU setup](./multigpu_finetuning.md)

-using the canonical [finetuning script](../../src/llama_recipes/finetuning.py) in the llama-recipes package.
+using the canonical [finetuning script](../../src/llama_cookbook/finetuning.py) in the llama-cookbook package.

 If you are new to fine-tuning techniques, check out [an overview](./LLM_finetuning_overview.md).